jasongrimes/fretboardfoundation/_chapters/020-chords/030-treble-string-triads.md

 The list includes chord shapes for major, minor, and diminished triads, which are the basis for our study of harmony because they're the three types of chords found when harmonizing the major scale.
 The dots in the diagrams indicate the chord root note (R) and the intervals from the root.

+When playing these chords,
+you'll need to mute the unused strings with a neighboring finger.
+That tends to be pretty natural to do with these shapes.

+If it's not obvious,
+the root note determines the name of the chord.
+For example, to play a C major triad, pick one of the major chord shapes and put the root note on C on the fretboard.
+To play C minor,
+use a minor chord shape with the root on C, and so on.

 ### Major triads